 Hypos occur when somebody’s blood sugar levels drop.
 This is dangerous as it means the body doesn’t have enough energy to work properly.

 This can be the million dollar question.
 There are some things that we know will make your blood sugars drop too low, like taking too much insulin, unplanned physical activity, not eating enough carbs, or even hot weather.
 But sometimes there is no obvious reason at all.

 There are some common symptoms of a hypo, but everybody will experience a hypo slightly differently – so ask your friends and family what their symptoms are.

 Because hypos need to be treated quickly, losing the ability to sense low blood sugar levels – known as hypo unawareness – can be a big problem for people with Type 1 and some with Type 2 diabetes.
 We've got information on what to do if you're unaware of hypos and the research we're doing to help.

 How do you treat a hypo?

 We also know that lots of people with Type 1 are afraid of having a hypo, and will do anything to prevent one.
+This is called hypo anxiety.
 We’ve got some tips from a clinical psychologist to help.